13 Top-Rated Attractions & Things to Do in Richmond, VA

 Address: 1700 Hampton Street, Richmond, Virginia

-Although a botanical garden might not be the first place you would think of to bring the kids, the Lewis Ginter Botanical Garden has a surprising number of things to do for both children and adults, making it the perfect place to visit on a nice day.
+Although a botanical garden might not be the first place you would think of to bring the kids, the Lewis Ginter Botanical Garden has a surprising number of things to do for both children and adults, making it the perfect place to visit for families.

 The children's garden is designed to encourage interaction, and here kids can dig, climb, and even cool off in the water-play area, perfect on a hot day.
 This area also is home to the unique CWDKids Tree House, which is fully wheelchair accessible, allowing everyone to enjoy the view from up top.